bThink-BGU/BPjs/docs/source/BPjsTutorial/events-with-data.rst

   :start-after: // Increasing the counter
   :end-before: // Capping

 Finally, a third b-thread prevents the counter from reaching 10.
-Apart from the event set detecting counter events with ``value`` of ``10``, the body of the "Capper" b-thread consists of a single ``bsync`` which blocks these events.
+Apart from the event set detecting counter events with ``value`` of ``10``, the body of the "Capper" b-thread consists of a single ``bp.sync`` which blocks these events.
 This is a common idiom in BP, in order to prevent something that "should never happen".

 .. literalinclude:: code/count-to-ten1.js
   :linenos: